 Faculty Led Study Abroad Programs (FLSAP)

 IPRC Committee Members are a committee comprised of representatives from the Office of the Registrar, Financial Aid, Risk Management, College of Extended Education & Global Engagement, and faculty members with experience in the field of international education.
-The IPRC is a resource to guide the development of faculty-led study abroad programs.
+The IPRC is a resource to guide the development of new and continuing faculty-led study abroad programs and international partnerships/agreements.

 New programs can take up to two years to come to fruition so it is advisable to start the process as soon as possible.
 If you have any questions about the process, please contact the College of Extended Education & Global Engagement to schedule time with the Study Abroad Coordinator or Dean.

 Deadlines:New program proposals should be submitted a minimum of one year in advance of projected departure.
 March 1st is an expected deadline for a new program proposal for the next years summer.

 Proposals for program renewals with current/active approved contracts in place should be submitted no later than September 15th in the year prior to a projected summer departure.